kalelc/kube-template/README.md

 # Kube-Templates

-This is a project using existent docker's images to run throught Kubernetes.
+This is a project using existent docker's images to run through Kubernetes.
+It uses the same images that https://github.com/kalelc/dockerize-rails-projects.

 ### Build deployments